paylogic/developer.paylogic.com/content/articles/traduki.rst

 This approach has one drawback.
 When a new language is introduced then we need to alter the translations table to include it.
 This operation can be expensive.
-However, we found out that the gains in performance are higher, as we search and sort much more often than we add new languages.
+This was by design so we were aware of our use case.
+We found out that the gains in performance are higher, because we search and sort much more often than we add new languages.
+However, the most important things for us is not adding new languages but having ``static`` set of available languages.

 How it works
 ============